 - Email or post the receipt and photographs to the Town's Health Services.

 The Town's Health Services will issue a Certificate of Decommissioning.
 The certificate confirms that the old septic system has been properly decommissioned and is a useful document particularly if/when the property is sold or developed at any time in the future.
 Until confirmation of decommissioning is provided to the Town, the Town's database will reflect the existence of an effluent disposal system.
 For further information, please contact the Town's Health Services on (08) 9347 6000.

 A demolition permit is required for the demolition, dismantling or removal of a building or incidental structure from properties in the Town of Cambridge.

 To ensure you provide us with all the documents, fees and information required to process your application please complete a Demolition Permit Checklist

 Asbestos and Septic Tank Declaration

-Complete the Asbestos and Septic Tank Declaration forms below as part of your Demolition Permit application.
+Complete the below forms as part of your Demolition Permit application.